-The student is expected to work an average of 35-40 hours per week for the duration of their clinical experience.
+The student is expected to work an average of 3240 hours per week for the duration of their clinical experience.
+The student must complete the entire clinical rotation, including all required weeks, with an average of no less than 32 hours per week, unless otherwise indicated by the DCE/ADCE.
+The student must make up hours for any week with less than 32 hours without an approved absence.
+Students are required to work the same schedule as their clinical instructor, no less than 32 hours per week and no more than 40 hours per week.
 This could include evenings or weekends.
 The student will need to make appropriate arrangements to work the schedule the clinical site requires.